NHR 2.0: IFICI+

 Introduced in 2009, Portugal’s Non-Habitual Residence (NHR) regime allowed eligible individuals to become tax residents in Portugal while benefiting from reduced or exempted taxes on certain categories of income for up to 10 years.
 The NHR was particularly appealing to expats, retirees, skilled professionals and people living from passive income seeking favourable tax conditions.

 However, in October 2023, the Portuguese government announced the termination of the NHR regime, effective January 2024.
 This shift marks the end of an era that has provided substantial tax advantages to thousands of expatriates living in Portugal.
-As the NHR programme is phased out, the window for new applications is rapidly closing, and those still interested must act quickly to meet urgent deadlines.
+The NHR regime was repealed for new entrants from tax year 2024, subject to a transitional period that permitted late registrations only for individuals meeting strict grandfathering conditions.
+That transitional window ended on 31 March 2025.

 The “New NHR”: Fiscal Incentive for Scientific Research and Innovation (IFICI+)